thelucyclub/PocketFactions/CONTRIBUTING.md

 Generally, the most important rule is not to use The Repository as a forum.

+## Questions
+* If you have a question or support request, please request for help on freenode IRC channel #LegendOfMCPE.
+You may not get an answer immediately, but you can quit the channel and check for an answer later on [the channel's public log](https://botbot.me/irc.freenode.net/LegendOfMCPE).
+If you find no reply to your question in 24 hours, we probably missed your question.
+If so, please ask again on the channel.
+* You can connect to the channel through your browser [using the webchat website](http://webchat.freenode.net/?channels=LegendOfMCPE).
+* You can also connect to it via an IRC client to server chat.freenode.net at port 6667.

+## Suggestions
+* Suggestions to the project are always welcome if they don't get to annoying spam.
+You can ask it on these places:
+  * Freenode IRC channel #LegendOfMCPE as mentioned above
+  * The release page of the plugin on the forums (if exists)
+  * A private message to the repository's main developers' accounts on PocketMine forums.
+Please don't ask for support by sending a private message to the account LegendsOfMCPE on PocketMine forums because we rarely check that account.

-## Issues
+## Bugs
 * Please do not use the issue tracker as a forum.
-Some discussion is allowed, but off-topic discussion that affects other people (by making many comments) is disallowed.
+Discussion is allowed, but off-topic discussion that affects other people (by making many comments) is disallowed.
 * Please try to combine several consecutive comments into the same comment if possible.
-* Please only report bugs or suggest features using the issue tracker.
+* Please only report bugs using the issue tracker.
-* Please check if such an issue is already opened, still open or closed.
-* Please suggest a method to reproduce the bug and, if possible, provide a bug log.
-* Reports of issues in development issues are welcome.
+* Please check if issues of the same problem are already created.
+The old issue may be closed or open.
+Please use [the search box on GitHub](../../search?ref=cmdform&type=Issues).
+* Please do not ask for help or support on the issue tracker.
+We will _not_ answer questions from the issue tracker.
+* Please write a descriptive title and description for the issue.
+  * A descriptive title is not "help", "crash report", etc. Please give representable titles, including very brief and short information like what happened, or when it happens.
+  * A descriptive description includes what happened, how to reproduce that issue, and if possible screenshots and error dumps too.
+You are encouraged to use a pastebin like http://pastebin.com or [the fenced code block syntax](https://help.github.com/articles/github-flavored-markdown#fenced-code-blocks) to put error dumps in.
+* Please use English.
+If you use a translator to translate your report to English, please use Google Translate and include the URL of the translate page in the report page too.
+(This can help us get more choices from the translator, or even read the original report in your language if one of our members in the organization understand it)
+* Please try to ensure that this issue is related to the project on this repo.
+If this project is a plugin, try to uninstall the plugin and reinstall it to confirm that it is the source of problem.

 ## Pull requests
 * The coding style should conform to either [the coding style requirements of PocketMine-MP](https://github.com/PocketMine/PocketMine-MP/blob/master/CONTRIBUTING.md) or the observed coding style in The Repo.
 * If the base branch of the pull request is a working version, please ensure that the pull request works too.
+* Do not modify the authors of the project in the pull request.
+* If you are to be added into the organization, we will ask you to.
+We have no reason to add you if you contributed no code at all, and we will not add you because you asked.

-Last modification of this file pushed to The Repo: 26/7/2014 10:03 p.m.
+Last modification of this file pushed to The Repo: 26/7/2014 10:40 p.m.
 GMT +8:00

+Disclaimer: This file of contributing guidelines and agreement is written based on the contribution guidelines of PocketMine/PocketMine-MP.